reasonwithoutrestraint/site/Original/My moral understanding.md

 4. Disagreement - We have genuine non-linguistic normative disagreements.
 5. Supervenience - Apt normative predication supervenes on descriptive facts.

-A theory of normative meaning must explain these.
+Any successful analysis of normative judgments must be able to account for these plattitudes.
+Normative propositions can be said to be true just in case these requirements are respected.

 A theory of normative truth will be non-deflationary (even if anti-realist/revisionary) for a particular normative domain so long as it provides interpersonal standards for (3) normative argumentation/reasoning.
 So long as there are solid interpersonal standards for normative argumentation/reasoning, it can be said that normative truth/warrant is whatever follows from those standards.